 The circuit or territory within which a person may be compelled to appear.
 Cowell.
 Circuit of authority; province.
 Enc.
-Lond. -District attorney.
+Lond.

+DISTRICT ATTORNEY.
 The prosecuting officer of the United States government in each of the federal judicial districts.

 Also, under the state governments, the prosecuting officer who represents the state in each of its judicial districts.
 In some states, where the territory is divided, for judicial purposes, into sections called by some other name than "districts," the same officer is denominated "county attorney" or "state's attorney."

-Smith v.
-Scranton, 3 C. P. Rep. (Pa.)
-S4; State v.
-Salge, 2 Nev.
-324.-District clerk.
-The clerk of a district court of either a state or the United States.-District courts.
+DISTRICT CLERK.
+The clerk of a district court of either a state or the United States.

+DISTRICT COURTS.
 Courts of the United States, each having territorial jurisdiction over a district, which may include a whole state or only part of it.
-Each of these courts is presided over by one judge, who must reside within the district.
-These courts have original jurisdiction over all admiralty and maritime causes and tion over all admiraty and maritime causes and all proceedings in bankruptcy, and over all penal and criminal matters cognizable under the laws of the United States, exclusive juris-diction over which is not vested either in the supreme or circuit courts.
-Also inferior courts of record in California, Connecticut, Iowa, Kansas, Louisiana, Minnesota, Nebraska, Neva Kansas, Louisiana, Minnesota, Nebraska, Nevada, Ohio, and Texas are also called "district courts."
-Their jurisdiction is for the most part similar to that of county courts, (q. v.)- District judge.
-The judge of a United States district court; also, in some states, the judge of a district court of the state.-District parishes.
-Ecclesiastical divisions of parishes in England, for all purposes of worship, and for the celebration of marriages, christenings, church-ings, and burials, formed at the instance of the ings, and burials, formed at the instance of the queen's commissioners for building new church-es.
-See 3 Steph.
-Comm.
-744.-District regis-try.
-By the English judicature act, 1873, § 60, it is provided that to facilitate proceedings in country districts the crown may, from time to time, by order in council, create district reg-istries, and appoint district registrars for the purpose of issuing writs of summons, and for other purposes.
-Documents sealed in any such district registry shall be received in evidence without further proof, (section 61;) and the district registrars may administer oaths or do other things as provided by rules or a special order of the court, (section 62.)
-Power, how-ever, is given to a judge to remove proceedings from a district registry to the office of the high court.
-Section 65.
-By order in council of 12th of August, 1875, a number of district registries of August, 1875, a number of district registries have been established in the places mentioned in that order; and the prothonotaries in Liver-erpool, Manchester, and Preston, the district registrar of the court of admiralty at Liver-pool, and the courty court registrars in the oth-er places named, have been appointed district registrare Wharton Wharton. registrars.

-As to "Fire," "Judicial," "Land," "Levee," "Mineral," "Mining," "Road," "School," and "Taxing" districts, see those titles.
+Each of these courts is presided over by one jndge, who must reside within the district.
+These courts have original jurisdiction over all admiralty and maritime causes and all proceedings in bankruptcy, and over all penal and criminal matters cognizable under the laws of the United States, exclusive jurisdiction over which is not vested either in the supreme or circuit courts.

+Inferior courts of record in California, Connecticut, Iowa, Kansas, Louisiana, Minnesota, Nebraska, Nevada, Ohio, and Texas are also called "district courts."
+Their jurisdiction is for the most part similar to that of county courts, (q. v.)

+DISTRICT JUDGE.
+The judge of a United States district court; also, in some states, the judge of a district court of the state.